ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: STM32H7xx port reworked to support dynamic DMA allocation for SPIv3 and I2Cv3.
 - NEW: Both DMAv1 and DMAv2 have been reworked to support DMAMUX, DMAv3 has been removed.
 In addition, both drivers are now able to support dynamic channel allocation.